TRIPATHIPREETI/hadoop/README.md

 # hadoop
-hadoop programs
 This is a sample program for basic understanding of hadoop map reduce program...
+Next follows the case study using the large sets of movie data from site Movie Lens.
 ------------------------------------------------------------------------------------
 package com.hadoop.com.wordcount;